RyanClementsHax/notes/cloud/aws/securityAndCompliance.md

   - rotate, manage, and retrieve secrets
   - can audit access
   - integrates with other services
+  - can make api calls to it to grab secrets data
 - AWS Security Hub
   - view of across account security status status
   - security alerts